SEC Charges Two Florida Men in $32 Million ICO Scam

 In essence, an initial coin offering is a fundraising event.
 It is the cryptocurrency equivalent of an initial public offering (IPO).
 A company that is promoting an ICO is offering digital ‘coins’ or ‘tokens’ to investors in exchange for another asset.
 The SEC has previously noted that these are very risky investment opportunities, and that fraud is a major issue with ICOs.
 In this case, Mr. Sharma and Mr. Farkas were selling unregistered shares of their cryptocurrency company Centra Tech.
 In all, the two Florida men raised more than $32 million from investors.

-The Aggressive and Misleading Marketing of Centra Tech’s Technology
+The experienced and Misleading Marketing of Centra Tech’s Technology

 Most notably, investors were informed that the Centra Tech card would be accepted at all locations that currently accept Visa or Mastercard.
 In fact, the marketing materials even mentioned that Centra Tech had an agreement in place with both Visa and Mastercard.
 Finally, prospective investors were informed that this technology was in the final stage of development and that public release was rapidly approaching.